johanna-herrmann/files-crud-documentation/web/docs/auth.md

 # Auth

-This page explains the authentication and authoritaion for files-crud.
+This page explains the authentication and authorization for files-crud.

 ## Authontication type
 files-crud authenticates users, using username-password-authentication.